Manato0x2cc/MyDeepLearning/README.md

 ## Libraries
-This is the list of useful libraries that you can write your network easily.
+This is the list of useful libraries that we can write our network easily.

 ### Tensorflow
 - Homepage https://www.tensorflow.org